 Name reflects York Bridge which took York Road over the Falcon Brook.
 In the 1460s this area included parts of both the manor of Battersea and that of Wandsworth.
-It was called Bruges and was purchased by the Bishop of Durham, Laurence Booth, later Archbishop of York.
+It was called Bruges or Bridgecourt Manor and was purchased by the Bishop of Durham, Laurence Booth, later Archbishop of York.
+It was crenallated in 1474.
 He left the area to the See of York.

 Bridges Wharf.
 Atlas Transport and Shipping Co. used to be Prices Candles.
 Archaeological investigation revealed a series of timber revetments on the bank of Battersea Creek, or Falcon Brook.
 Pottery and clay tobacco pipe were also found.